Click Here for Our Recommended Antivirus for Your Device

 A tsunami can be caused by any underwater activity like- volcanic explosions, landslides under the water, etc. Basically, any disturbance, be it above the water or be it below the water, can cause a tsunami.

-Hurricane is a very powerful series of storms that are formed during the warm months over the warm water bodies.
-Hurricanes usually have a diameter of about 400-500 miles.
+Hurricanes are powerful storms formed during warm months over warm water bodies.
+Hurricanes have a diameter of about 400-500 miles.

-The center of the hurricane is called the eye of the hurricane that can be about 20 miles.
+The center of the hurricane is called the eye of the hurricane, which can be about 20 miles.
 At the eye part of the hurricane, it is quite calm and smooth in the winds and has clear skies.

 Comparison Table